meilisearch/specifications/text/0089-tenant-token.md

 Let's say that `Mark` is a developer for a SaaS platform.
 He would like to ensure that an end-user can only access their documents at search time. **His database contains many users and he hopes to have many more in the future.**

-When a user registers, the backend code generates a `Tenant token` specifically for that end-user so he can only access his documents.
+When a user registers, the backend code generates a `Tenant token` specifically for that end-user so they can only access their documents.

 The `filter` parameter is set to restrict the search for documents having an `user_id` attribute.
 This `filter` parameter is contained in the `Tenant token` payload and cannot be modified during the search by the end-user making the request. `filter` can be made of any valid filters. e.g. `user_id = 10 and category = Romantic`